opencypher/cypherdb/src/content/docs/cypher/query-clauses/return.md

 └─────────┴───────┴─────────┘
 ```

-As syntactic sugar, Kuzu supports returning all properties of node or rel with `*`.
+As syntactic sugar, CypherDB supports returning all properties of node or rel with `*`.

 ```cypher
 MATCH (a:User) RETURN a.*;